Jack Knipe

-Dr. John “Jack” Knipe is an Assistant Professor of Leadership at Converse University, where he teaches graduate courses related to cultural studies, qualitative research, and leadership.
+Dr. John “Jack” Knipe is the Director of the Master in Management program, and Assistant Professor of Leadership at Converse University, where he teaches graduate courses related to cultural studies, qualitative research, and leadership.

 Dr. Knipe received his PhD in International Education and Linguistics at George Mason University, where he explored the language ideologies of Gaelic Medium Education teachers in Scotland with regard to second language acquisition and translingualism.
 He also holds an M.A. in Spanish from Middlebury College, an M.Ed. in Integrated Curriculum and Instruction from Covenant College, a B.A. in Spanish from Bob Jones University, a certificate in Teaching English to Speakers of Other Languages from the University of Cambridge and certificates in Gender and Intersectionality and Intercultural Competency in Education from Háskóli Íslands (University of Iceland).